 Install Specimen

-Properly mount the specimen in the clamping device of the tensile testing machine, ensuring that the length and cross-section of the specimen are accurately measured.
-Ensure that the specimen does not slip or twist.
+Properly mount the specimen in the clamping device of the tensile testing machine.
+Ensuring the length and cross-section of the specimen are accurately measured.
+It can ensure that the specimen does not slip or twist.

 Apply Tensile Force